gleekzorp/freeCodeCampJavaScriptCalculator/README.md

 ## TODO:

-- Bring back the `app.js` so I can add the coded by section
 - Create unit tests for the following test cases
   - assert 10.7 / 0.2 === 53.5
   - assert 2 / 7 === 0.285714285714